Marinsamel16/MarinaResume/README.md

-## Welcome to Marina's Virtual Resume!
+## Welcome to Marina Samuel's Virtual Resume!

 This is a virtual resume I created for my AP Comupter Science Priciples.